SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/setting_up_your_own_grid.ja.md

         java -jar selenium-server-4.0.0-alpha-6.jar sessions
     ```

+* Step 3: Start the new session queuer, it adds the new session request to a local queue.
+The distributor picks up the request from the queue.

+    ```shell
+        java -jar selenium-server-4.0.0-alpha-6.jar sessionqueuer
+    ```

-* Step 3: Start the Distributor.
+* Step 4: Start the Distributor.
 All the nodes are attached as part of Distributor process.
 It is responsible for assigning a node, when a create session request in invoked.

     ```shell
-        java -jar selenium-server-4.0.0-alpha-6.jar distributor --sessions http://localhost:5556 --bind-bus false
+        java -jar selenium-server-4.0.0-alpha-6.jar distributor --sessions http://localhost:5556 --sessionqueuer http://localhost:5559 --bind-bus false
     ```

-* Step 4: Next step is to start the Router, an address that you'd expose to web
+* Step 5: Next step is to start the Router, an address that you'd expose to web

     ```shell
-        java -jar selenium-server-4.0.0-alpha-6.jar router --sessions http://localhost:5556 --distributor http://localhost:5553
+        java -jar selenium-server-4.0.0-alpha-6.jar router --sessions http://localhost:5556 --distributor http://localhost:5553 --sessionqueuer http://localhost:5559
     ```

-* Step 5: Finally, add a Node
+* Step 6: Finally, add a Node

     ```shell
         java -jar selenium-server-4.0.0-alpha-6.jar node --detect-drivers